MAMBA-python/course-material/README.md

 ## Acknowledgements
-This repository consists for 90% of notebooks created by others (with an open source license).
+This repository consists for 90% of notebooks created by others.
+We are incredibly grateful to the individuals, communities and firms that allow us to use their material.
 The repositories from which material is used are:
 - [Exploratory Computing with Python, Mark Bakker, Delft University of Technology](https://mbakker7.github.io/exploratory_computing_with_python)
 - [Learn Python 3 through Jupyter Notebooks, Jerry Pussinen](https://github.com/jerry-git/learn-python3)
 - [Python for non-programmers, Berkeley University](https://github.com/BIDS/2016-01-14-berkeley)